Michael Bevan: Coaching

 Apart from coaching the Chennai Superstars in the Indian Cricket League, Bevan participated in the Beach Cricket Tri-Nations series for Australia.
 In January 2011, Bevan was announced the coach for Indian Premier League team Kings XI Punjab.

 Television

 In 2020, Bevan was revealed to be the 'Hammerhead' in the second season of The Masked Singer Australia and was the second contestant eliminated, placing 11th overall.

+Professional career

+Bevan later started a mortgage broking franchise and features on the Australian speaking circuit.